anoochit/serverpod_cloud_storage_rustfs/README.md

 ### Retrieve a file on the server

-You can also retrieve the file directly from your server code.
+You can also retrieve the file directly in server-side code:

 ```dart
 var myByteData = await session.storage.retrieveFile(